 Mr. Trung affirmed that the current reality is very inadequate, full of difficulties and frustrations.
 Therefore, the issuance of this resolution is very necessary.

-“However, compared to the submission and resolution, the scope of regulation is too narrow.
+“However, compared with the submission and resolution, the scope of regulation is too narrow.
 Only cases and incidents are monitored and directed by the Central Steering Committee on Anti-Corruption and Waste, and only a few projects,” Mr. Trung said, adding that it is necessary to consider expanding the scope, even having a law on this matter, and shortening the pilot period.

 Commenting on this issue, delegate Nguyen Phuong Thuy, Vice Chairman of the National Assembly's Law Committee, said that the scope of the pilot should not be expanded but should only focus on cases monitored and directed by the Central Steering Committee on Anti-Corruption and Negativity.